-27 REPRODUCED AT THE NATIONAL ARCHIVES 1 G. McMurtrie Godley.
-2 Godley, as stated in the Foreign Service List Q. of June, 1972.
-4 Right.
+1 A. G. McMurtrie Godley.
+2 Q. Godley, as stated in the Foreign Service List 3 of June, 1972.
+4 A. Right.
 Okay.
-Who I might add is one of the great American 5 Q. proconsuls in my book, a superb leader and an excellent person.
+5 Q. Who I might add is one of the great American 6 proconsuls in my book, a superb leader and an excellent 7 person.
 It was a sheer pleasure to work with him.
-And 7 let me add, too, this is pertinent to our general roll-9 --- out, that this inordinate CIA presence, we worked for the 10 Ambassador.
+And 8 let me add, too, this is pertinent to our general roll- 9 out, that this inordinate CIA presence, we worked for the 10 Ambassador.
 He was the boss.
-Whereas I was in charge of 11 the ground operations, in effect, the Ambassador was

-- the ground operations, in effect, the Ambassador was - involved in everything we did, and if the Ambassador said - "no," it was no. If the Ambassador said "yes," it was - 14 yes.
-There was no situation where CIA was running a - 15 clandestine war.
-This was the United States mission in - operation there, under the direction and command of the - 17 Ambassador. - 18 Q. Did you have direct contact with Washington? - 19.
-A. 'I had direct cable contact. - 20 .
-Q. Bypassing the Ambassador ever, or always with - 21 his consent? - 22 A. No. I mean, I had my own communications - 23 channel.
+Whereas I was in charge of 11 the ground operations, in effect, the Ambassador was 12 involved in everything we did, and if the Ambassador said 13 "no," it was no. If the Ambassador said "yes," it was 14 yes.
+There was no situation where CIA was running a 15 clandestine war.
+This was the United States mission in 16 operation there, under the direction and command of the 17 Ambassador.
+18 Q. Did you have direct contact with Washington?
+19: A. I had direct cable contact.
+20 Q. Bypassing the Ambassador ever, or always with 21 his consent?
+22 A. No. I mean, I had my own communications 23 channel.
 That's the way it was set up.
-CIA communicates " - 24 directly. - The Ambassador had access to everything I did,
+CIA communicates 24 directly.
+25 The Ambassador had access to everything I did,